 - WELLS Part # F138

-What Tools Do I Need To Test The Ignition Control Module Or The Crank Sensor?
+What Tools Do I Need To Test The Ignition Control Module Or The CKP sensor?

-I can tell you right off the bat that the one thing you don't need is a scan tool.
-You need a few basic things and they are:
+Let me tell you right away that the only thing you don't need is a scan tool.
+You need a few basic things and these are:

 - A digital or analog multimeter will work.